TristanDaffe/dotfiles/README.md

 ## installations
 ~~~
-use the install.sh script to create symbolic link
+use the install.sh script to create symbolic link and download all the dependencies
 or copy paste the folder you want to your .config folder
 ~~~
 # Gnome